The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 Start with a pace that feels comfortable.
 Aim to walk a mile or for 20 minutes at that pace, even if you need to take breaks.
 (If that’s too challenging right now or if you don’t have 20 minutes, that’s okay — do what you can.)
 Then, safely ramp up the challenge over time.
 You can do that by increasing how fast or how long you walk by 10 percent per week.
-For example, if you walk 20 minutes at a time the first week, bump up your walks to 22 minutes the next week.
+For example, you might walk 20 minutes at a time the first week.
+In that case, bump up your walks to 22 minutes the next week.
 It helps to use a fitness tracker or an app on your phone to track your pace, McCall says.

 Stay away from tripping hazards

 One of the biggest tripping hazards is not paying attention to what’s on the path in front of you.
 It’s easy to focus more on talking to a friend or listening to music, McCall warns.
 To be safe, always keep your eyes on the ground 3 to 4 yards (9 to 12 feet) ahead of you.
 Watch out for cracks in the pavement, rocks and sticks on the road or moisture or moss on trails.
 “Parks, sidewalks and marked trails are a safer choice than forging your own path,” says Comana.

 Drink at least 8 ounces of water before you head out.
 And drink an extra 8 ounces when you come back, McCall advises.
 This should be enough if you’re walking for less than 30 minutes.
 If it’s very hot and humid or if you’re walking for 40 minutes or longer, bring a water bottle and sip as you go.
 Planning to walk for 60 minutes or longer?
 Mix a sports drink into your water.
 That will help replace electrolytes (key minerals like sodium and potassium) that get lost through sweat.